 Katie Bowler Young joined UNC Global as Director of Global Relations in 2011, leading the office as a member of the Chief International Officer’s leadership team and overseeing global communications, international partnerships, cultural programming, and high-profile international events.
 She has more than 20 years of experience in communications, with demonstrated expertise in thought leadership, executive communications, internal and external relations, and community relations.
-Young is also senior editor of Carolina Passport, a magazine produced through an internship program in her office.
+Young is UNC’s liaison for the UNC-King’s College London Strategic Alliance, a partnership that includes more than 20 areas of study and research.
+She is also senior editor of Carolina Passport, a magazine produced through an internship program in her office.

 Young was previously Assistant Dean for Communications at the University of North Carolina School of Law, where she was editor of Carolina Law magazine.
 Prior, she led communications at Tulane University School of Public Health and Tropical Medicine, where she was editor of the award-winning Global Health magazine.
 She has earned communications awards from the New Orleans Press Club, the American Public Health Association, and the American Association of Port Authorities.

 Young is a member of the advisory board of the Organization of Women in International Trade, Triangle Chapter.
 She is also a member of the North Carolina Coalition for Global Competitiveness and chairs its Collaboration and Research subcommittee.

 Young is the biographer of Mexican sculptor Enrique Alférez (forthcoming, The Historic New Orleans Collection) and the author of State Street (Bull City Press, 2009).
 She earned an MFA in creative writing with a concentration in poetry from Warren Wilson College, where she was the Lisel Mueller Scholar and a Friends of Writers Scholar.
 She earned a bachelor’s degree in communications from the University of New Orleans.